GoogleCloudPlatform/cloud-hackathons/hacks/practical-sre/README.md

   "PrefUpdateLatencyMinMS": 363,
   "PrefUpdateLatencyMaxMS": 645
 }' \
 $BACKEND_ADDRESS/phase
 ```

-### Challenge Steps
+### Introduction

-- **The Calm Before the Storm**
+**The Calm Before the Storm**

 You settle in for another day of SRE serenity, casually monitoring the dashboards and basking in the glow of Movie Guru's stable performance.
 Suddenly, your peaceful morning is shattered by a frantic colleague from customer support.

-- **"Mayday!
-Mayday!"** they exclaim, bursting into your cubicle.
-"Users are reporting that Movie Guru is acting up!
-They can't seem to use the website properly!"
+**"Mayday!
+Mayday!"** they exclaim, bursting into your cubicle. "*Users are reporting that Movie Guru is acting up!
+They can't seem to use the website properly!*"

-- **A Confusing Conundrum**
+### Challenge Steps

+- **Look at your dashboards**

   - Check the SLO dashboards, if the backend server has been reset correctly (prerequisite step), and a few minutes have passed, you should see that the **Startup SLOs** are well within expected range.

-- **Investigating the Issue**
+- **Investigate the Issue**

-  - To get to the bottom of this mystery, open an incognito/private browser window and navigate to the Movie Guru frontend.
+  - To get to the bottom of this mystery, open a new **incognito/private** browser window and navigate to the Movie Guru frontend.
   - Refresh the page a few times and see if you spot something wrong.

 - **Your Challenge:**